Grill Buying Guide: BBQ Season Has Begun

 Gas Grills

 Gas grills are a favorite among many.
-People go with gas grills because of their convenience and simplicity.
+People use gas grills because of their convenience and simplicity.
 Unlike charcoal, gas grills provide instant heat to your food.
 You don't have to wait for the charcoal to heat up, therefore saving time in the process.
-Gas grills make cleanup a breeze as they often provide drip trays and eliminate the process of cleaning up your ash after the fact.
-Maintaining stable levels of heat is a no-brainer when it comes to gas grills.
+Moreover, gas grills make cleanup a breeze as they often provide drip trays and eliminate the process of cleaning up your ash after the fact.
+Additionally, maintaining stable levels of heat is a no-brainer when it comes to gas grills.
 Turning your knob to desired temperatures makes controlling your grill temps feel like a walk in the park.

 Charcoal Grills